 Consume Bulletproof coffee as your only caloric intake before a morning workout.
 Increasing your body's ability to burn fat for energy as opposed to burning sugar through carbohydrate intake can help make a fitter and more proficient version of you.

-For me, the ease of the MCT oil being in liquid form at room temperature is a great side benefit, in comparison to coconut oil which can be solid at certain room temperatures and sticky to work with at times.
+For me, the ease of the MCT oil being in liquid form at room temperature is a great side-benefit, in comparison to coconut oil which can be solid at certain room temperatures and sticky to work with at times.

-Bulletproof-branded coffee beans / grounds are not a requirement for the Bulletproof experience.
+Bulletproof-branded coffee beans or grounds are not a requirement for the Bulletproof experience.
 I have purchased and enjoyed Bulletproof-branded grounds many times and they do indeed brew a clean and mightily rich cup of coffee, but you can get started right away with any organic beans or grounds.

 From Fabled Fad To Main Street?

 I do not believe Bulletproof coffee is another dietary fad destined to be looked back on and mocked in the future.
 Whole Foods now offers "Mammoth" coffee at their in-store coffee bars, which is a Bulletproof style cup of coffee.
 At my local community coffee shop, they too now offer a Bulletproof style cup of coffee.

-Not A Cure-All For Wellness
+A New Weapon For Wellness

 All that being said, jump right in and blend up a cup regardless of any other considerations to your diet.
 The taste is enjoyable and the energy is real.
 It may also be a defining moment that encourages you to seek out more healthy fats in your life.